AndyShiue/Ende-readme/README.md

 3. all class constructors
 4. all traits
 5. all implementations of traits
-6. all extensions between traits
-7. all modules
+6. all modules
-8. the vast majority of types
+7. the vast majority of types

 As you will see, Ende achieves the unification of different concepts with carefully designed syntax and semantics.